 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the SX70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DX Mark II and the SX70 are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the SX70 followed on from the Canon SX60 .
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D X Mark II vs SX70

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Canon SX70 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: